-The first step in the Evidence Based Practice (EBP) process, after cultivating a spirit of inquiry, is to ASK a clinical question that is structured and focused.
-You need to identify a problem or area of uncertainty where there is a need for more information, and then translate this into the clinical question.
+At this stage in the Evidence-Based Practice (EBP) process you need to identify a problem or area of uncertainty where there is a need for more information, and then formulate this research problem into a clinical question.

 THE PROBLEM: